Send the link below via email or IMCopy

 Everything we do at Camp is

-This means that everything from the activities on offer, the teams created, the lanugage used and the songs sung have been purposefully chosen to create an environment that encourages Campers to grow in confidence.
+This means that everything from the activities on offer, the teams created, the language used and the songs sung have been purposefully chosen to create an environment that encourages Campers to grow in confidence and recognise their accomplishments.

-Throughout the day and at all activities, individual challenges are set for
+Throughout the day and at all activities, we encourage

 The Camper's success at these challenges is highlighted and specifically